 Saul David was born in Monmouth in 1966 and educated at Ampleforth College and Edinburgh and Glasgow Universities (History MA and PhD).

 He began writing his first history book when he was twenty-five and has now completed fifteen (one edited).
 They include: The Homicidal Earl: The Life of Lord Cardigan (1997), a critically-acclaimed biography of the man who led the Charge of the Light Brigade; The Indian Mutiny:1857 (2002), shortlisted for the Westminster Medal for Military Literature; Zulu: The Heroism and Tragedy of the Zulu War of 1879 (2004), a Waterstone’s Military History Book of the Year; Victoria’s Wars: The Rise of Empire (2006); All the King’s Men: The British Redcoat in the Era of Sword and Musket (2012); 100 Days to Victory: How the Great War was Fought and Won, 1914-1918 (2013); Operation Thunderbolt: Flight 139 and the Raid on Entebbe (2015), made into the feature film Entebbe; The Force: The Legendary Special Ops Unit and World War II’s Mission Impossible (2019) and Crucible of Hell: Okinawa – The Last Great Battle of the Second World War (2020), shortlisted for the 2021 British Army Military Book of the Year.
 He was Editorial Consultant for Dorling Kindersley’s War: From Ancient Egypt to Iraq (2009) and in 2013 edited Mud & Bodies, an infantry subaltern’s Great War diary and letters.
-His most recent book is SBS: Silent Warriors, the first authorised history of the Special Boat Service (2021).
+His most recent books are SBS: Silent Warriors, the first authorised history of the Special Boat Service (2021), and Devil Dogs (2022).

 Saul has also written three historical novels set in the late Victorian period.
 The Times described the first, Zulu Hart (2009), as a ‘rattling good yarn’ with ‘a compelling, sexy hero who could give Cornwell’s Sharpe a run for his money’.
 It was a top 5 bestseller in The Independent newspaper and sold more than 100,000 copies.
 Hart of Empire appeared in 2011.
 The third in the series, The Prince and the Whitechapel Murders, was published in 2018.